In crankcase manufacturing, materials such as cast iron and aluminum alloys are predominantly used.

 Cast iron has been a popular material for crankcase manufacturing.
 It is easy to work with due to its durability and low cost and has many uses such as in engines and industrial machines.

-- Advantages: Heavy applications are best served with cast iron as it possesses high strength, thermal stability, and wear resistance.
+- Advantages: Heavy applications are best serve with cast iron as it possesses high strength, thermal stability, and wear resistance.

 - Properties: In specific engine designs, the benefits of reduced vibrations.
 And greater durability offered by cast iron crankcases prove to be invaluable.